Contributing to the advancement of the Sustainable Development Goals agenda

 Job creation and benefits

-Power Corporation and its group companies employed approximately 40,300 individuals and paid out $5.8 billion in salaries and other benefits in 2023.
+Power Corporation and its group companies employed approximately 40,400 individuals and paid out $6.4 billion in salaries and other benefits in 2024.
 These funds flow through the economy, impacting the hundreds of communities in which our employees live and work.
-Our investments in training and new technologies also contribute to develop local talent and the intellectual capital of our people.
+Our group's investments in training and new technologies also contribute to develop local talent and the intellectual capital of our people.

 INVESTMENTS TO SPUR GROWTH

-Through its investment activities, Great-West Lifeco provides long-term capital, contributing to economic growth, and helping Canadians reach their financial goals.
-The company’s commercial mortgages, public bond and private placement investments provide opportunities for businesses and governments to help create employment, fund research and development, and support infrastructure, healthcare, and renewable energy projects.
+Great-West Lifeco provides long-term capital through its investment activities.
+The company’s commercial mortgages and private placement investments provide opportunities for businesses and governments to help create employment, fund research and development, and support infrastructure, healthcare, and renewable energy projects.
 In 2023, the company funded more than $1.8 billion in new private debt and commercial mortgages across Canada.

-One of our alternative asset investment platforms, Sagard, is committed to supporting the business building process.
-Through its Canadian private equity business (Sagard Private Equity – Canada) the company hopes to build a private equity franchise that will be recognized as the partner of choice for Canadian mid-market entrepreneurs and management on their quest to become market leaders.
-Meanwhile, through Sagard NewGen, the company supports entrepreneurs in the technology and healthcare industries to accelerate their growth projects in Europe and beyond.
-And finally, through Sagard MidCap, the company invests in six sectors – business services, food and consumer, healthcare, financial services, industrial and technology software – and partners with ambitious management teams to support the development of their businesses in France and abroad, supported by the Sagard ecosystem and network.
+Sagard, one of the Corporation's our alternative asset investment platforms, is committed to supporting the business building process.
+For example, through Sagard NewGen, the company supports entrepreneurs in the technology and healthcare industries to accelerate their growth projects in Europe and beyond.
+Through Sagard MidCap, the company also invests in six sectors – business services, food and consumer, healthcare, financial services, industrial and technology software – and partners with ambitious management teams to support the development of their businesses in France and abroad.

 SDG 10